OPRAH'S DEAD SON

 "Food and what day?"

 "Raiment.
-Having food and raiment let us be therewith content," Becky says, plopping herself down on the soft, pink cement floor.
+Clothes.
+'Having food and raiment let us be therewith content,'" Becky quotes, plopping down on the soft, pink cement floor.

-"It means I don't have to wear this dork dress."
-She slips off her shoes and socks, gets up again, pulls the pinafore over the top of her head, takes off her underwear, tosses everything into the pile of clothes that's already there and dives stark-naked into the pool as if it's a ballet she's been in before.
+"Yep," Becky says.
+"It's a great thing.
+It means I don't have to wear this dork dress."
+She slips off her shoes and socks, gets up again, pulls the pinafore over the top of her head, takes off her underwear, tosses everything into the pile of clothes that's already beside the door and dives stark naked into the pool.

-Becky slithers like a shiny brown otter up the side of the pool and over toward the towel racks with Giselle right behind her.
-Their wet footprints are all sloshed with fresh drips and dribbles.
-The rest of the footprints are mostly dry.
-Whoever left them must have been the ones that took all the other robes and towels.
-The towels are light lavender, like lilacs, and the robes are daffodil-yellow, like Easter, like spring, all fresh and clean and sweet-smelling as if they've been hung on clotheslines in warm sun and cool air.
-The two of them dry themselves, slip into the thick robes and drape the damp towels over their shoulders.
-Becky pushes an almost invisible doorbell.
-The door moves slowly at first but all of a sudden it's all the way open and Abraham's standing there, right in front of them, wearing a sweet-smelling yellow robe, too.
-His face is radiant, beautiful, lovely, and his eyes are so full of such shy affection for her that something in her woebegone brain triggers neural pathways she didn't even know she had.
+The two of them towel themselves off, slip into the thick robes and drape the damp towels over their shoulders.
+Becky pounds her tiny fist against the metal.
+Locks unlock.
+The door moves slowly at first but all of a sudden it's wide open and Abraham's standing there, wearing one of the sweet-smelling yellow robes, himself.
+His face is radiant, beautiful, lovely, and his eyes are so full of such shy affection for her that something in her woebegone brain triggers neural pathways Giselle doesn't even know she has.
 Her knees forget how to support her legs.
 Her arms feel like they've fallen off.
-And her heart, holy Christ, her poor heart's so all aflutter she's gonna swoon, she's gonna faint dead away if he doesn't hurry up and do something.
+And her heart, holy Christ, her heart's so all aflutter she's gonna swoon, she's gonna faint dead away if he doesn't hurry up and do something.

-"I've missed you," Giselle hears Abraham say through her hair.
+"I've missed you," she hears Abraham say.

 "Some nap," she hears him say.